Integrating with AI Agent Frameworks

 Current Workaround: Use Praman Agents Directly

-While framework-native adapters are in development, you can orchestrate Praman's three agents today using Claude Code MCP or GitHub Copilot Agent Mode with the included agent definitions:
+While framework-native adapters are in development, you can orchestrate Praman's three agents today using Claude Code MCP, Playwright CLI, or GitHub Copilot Agent Mode with the included agent definitions:

 .github/agents/praman-sap-planner.agent.md